Fields of Remembrance

 Make a remembrance tribute

-A Field of Remembrance is held annually in the grounds of Westminster Abbey, with five further Fields in the following locations:
+A Field of Remembrance is held annually in the grounds of Westminster Abbey, with further Fields in the following locations:

 - Cardiff, Wales